fastrgv/hbox4/README.md

 Please read the details in the file "gnuAdaOnWindows.txt".

-## Shameless Plug for my own Sokoban games:
+## Shameless Plug for my own Sokoban game-platforms:

 This solver, and 2 others, is embedded "live" in my two games (for Windows,Osx,&Linux):